76 Best Things To Do in NYC [updated 2023]

 14. Tour Chinatown

-Manhattan's Chinatown, surrounded by TriBeCa, the old Little Italy, and the Lower East Side, is a place where you could easily imagine yourself on the Asian continent, because of the coming and going of Cantonese phrases and signs, and the constant market atmosphere, with fishmongers, butchers and greengrocers in constant activity.
-Chinatown is not the most beautiful neighborhood in the whole country, but it is undoubtedly one of the most authentic and worth a visit if you happen to be nearby.
+Manhattan's Chinatown, surrounded by TriBeCa, the old Little Italy, and the Lower East Side, is a place where you could easily imagine yourself in the Asian continent, for the coming and going of phrases and signs in Cantonese, and the constant market atmosphere, with fishmongers, butchers and greengrocers in constant activity.
+Chinatown is not the most beautiful neighborhood in the whole country, but it is certainly one of the most authentic and worth a visit if you pass by.

-So that you don't just get lost among its streets (although wandering around is always highly recommended), I leave you a practical guide to Chinatown with tips and a list of things to do and see.
-10 things to do in Chinatown NYC with tips and a list of things you can not miss to see and do there.
+So that you don't just get lost among its streets without rhyme or reason (although wandering around is always highly recommended), I leave you a practical guide on 10 things to do in Chinatown NYC with tips and a list of things you can not miss to see and do there.
 Do not miss the opportunity to taste the most authentic Chinese food in the city: here you have a guide with the best places to eat in Chinatown.